rundeck/docs/docs/learning/howto/jobs/pieces-of-a-job.md

 ## Notifications
 ![](~@assets/img/jobpieces9.png)<br>

 Job notifications are often overlooked.
-Notifications are messages, such as an email or HTTP service push.
+Notifications are messages such as an email or HTTP service push.
 This is a common area for integration with other tools since a notification could go to another tool when a job begins or when it fails.
 One or more notifications can be set for the [notification events](https://docs.rundeck.com/docs/manual/jobs/job-notifications.html#notification-events) available.<br>

 ## Other configurations
 ![](~@assets/img/jobpieces10.png)<br>

 These options are generally related to job behavior.<br>

-### The Log level
+### Log Level
 The ability to show only the job result ("Normal") or the detailed output ("Debug").<br>

 ### Multiple Executions and Limits to Multiple Executions